mpi4py/mpi4py-fft/docs/source/global.rst

 processor data that is fully available along two axes, whereas the pencil distribution only has data fully available along one axis.
 Rearranging data, such that it becomes aligned in a different direction, is usually termed a global redistribution, or a global transpose operation.
+Note that with mpi4py-fft we always require that at least one axis of a multidimensional array remains aligned (non-distributed).

 Distribution and global redistribution is in mpi4py-fft handled by three classes in the :mod:`.pencil` module: